gabrielsadaka/gabrielsadaka.github.io/dotnet-gcp-pulumi/post.md

 The API request don't currently perform any validation other than what is built into ASP.NET Core and could therefore use a library such as [FluentValidation](https://fluentvalidation.net/) to perform that validation to ensure the requests are as expected.

 I am sure there are more ways I could improve this application to make it more suitable for production workloads and I intend to continue to iterate on it, sharing my learnings as I continue down this road.
+If anyone reading this post has any ideas to improve this further I am keen to hear them!

 ## Try it yourself